starnutoditopo/react-typescript-flight-indicators/README.md

 Originally this project has been based on work by igneosaur, which could be found [on Bitbucket](https://bitbucket.org/igneosaur/attitude-indicator).

-Further work is done by Sébastien Matton (seb_matton@hotmail.com), whom developed the jQuery plugin as part of his master's for showing realtime flight information from a quadcopter.
+Further work is done by Sébastien Matton (seb_matton@hotmail.com), who developed the jQuery plugin as part of his master's for showing realtime flight information from a quadcopter.

 [Corstian Boerman](https://corstianboerman.com) has adapted the project by Sébastien for use with React.